Lyle Wendland retiring from Farm Bureau - Charles City Press

 After teaching for four years, Wendland got his insurance license.
 He started selling insurance in 1974.

 His first insurance job was with Ozark National Life Insurance Company and Pioneer Mutual funds.
-For 8 years Wendland worked with them, before switching to Farm Bureau Financial Services.
+For eight years Wendland worked with them, before switching to Farm Bureau Financial Services.

 “One of the reasons I switched was to become somebody’s insurance man that they look to for all of their lines of insurance,” Wendland said.